rust-lang/rfcs/text/0000-command-ergonomics.md

   * Otherwise, a new kind `io::ErrorKind::ProcessFailed`,
     which means that the subprocess itself failed.

-### Further necessary APIs for `ProcessError`
+### Further APIs for `ProcessError`

-We also provide ways for this new error to be constructed, which will be needed by other lower level libraries besides std, notably async frameworks:
+A `ProcessError` is a transparent `Default` struct so it can be constructed outside std, for example by async frameworks.

+We propose the following additional methods:

 ```rust
 impl ProcessError {